alisonz-wroks/alisonz-works.github.io/README.md

 # alisonz-works.github.io
-I am a computational storyteller and filmmaker exploring how people find identity, imeaning, and home in systems they cannot change.
+I use interactive systems and film to explore how people find meaning and home in worlds they cannot change.
-This site documents my work in interactive games, documentary film, and experimental narrative systems — from a story-driven visual novel on Steam to data-informed documentary projects about place, memory, and identity.